 DNA Ligase Reaction

 DNA ligases catalyze the joining of a 5’-phosphate-terminated strand to a 3’-hydroxyl-terminated strand.
-Ligation depends on magnesium and a high-energy cofactor, either ATP or NAD.
+Ligation depends on magnesium and a high-energy cofactor, either ATP or NAD+.
 The reaction mechanism involves 3 sequential nucleotidyl transfer reactions.
-In the first step, nucleophilic attack on the a-phosphorus of ATP (adenosine triphosphate) or NAD (nicotinamide adenine dinucleotide) by ligase results in release of pyrophosphate or NMN (nicotinamide mononucleotide) and formation of a covalent intermediate (ligase-adenylate) in which AMP is linked via a phosphoamide (P-N) bond to the e-amino group of a lysine.
+In the first step, nucleophilic attack on the alpha-phosphorus of ATP (adenosine triphosphate) or NAD+ (nicotinamide adenine dinucleotide) by ligase results in release of pyrophosphate or NMN (nicotinamide mononucleotide) and formation of a covalent intermediate (ligase-adenylate) in which AMP is linked via a phosphoamide (P-N) bond to the epsilon-amino group of a lysine.
 In the second step, the AMP is transferred to the 5’-end of the 5’-phosphate-terminated DNA strand to form DNA-adenylate — an inverted pyrophosphate bridge structure, AppN.
 In this reaction, the 5’-phosphate oxygen of the DNA strand attacks the phosphorus of ligase-adenylate; the active-site lysine side chain is the leaving group.
 In the third step, ligase catalyzes attack by the 3’-OH of the nick on DNA-adenylate to join the 2 polynucleotides and liberate AMP.

 Eukaryotic Cellular ATP-dependent Ligases